 We will help you/your student feel at home

-The services available from the Disability Resource Center (DRC) at UMN Crookston may be an important factor in your college choice.
+The services available from the Disability Resource Center (DRC) at U of M Crookston may be an important factor in your college choice.
 We are excited to meet students and families when they come on campus, or we can Zoom, call or email to answer any questions you may have.

 Frequently Asked Questions

 Please look below for a list of frequently asked questions and some information on how to prepare your student for college.